 As of September 30, 2022, we had a remaining undiscounted gross liability of approximately \$330 million related to this event, which aggregate amount is reflected in "Trade accounts payable" and "Other current liabilities" on our Condensed Consolidated Balance Sheet.
 We maintain insurance coverage, which is subject to certain exclusions and deductibles, in the event of such environmental liabilities; however, after giving effect to the settlements described above and assuming full collection of costs that we believe are probable of recovery from insurance providers, net of deductibles, we will reach the limit of our \$500 million 2015 insurance program applicable to the Line 901 incident.
-Through September 30, 2022, we had collected, subject to customary reservations, approximately \$265 million out of the \$505 million of release costs that we believe are probable of recovery from insurance carriers (including the 2015 insurance program), net of deductibles.
-Therefore, as of September 30, 2022, we have recognized a receivable of approximately \$240 million for the portion of the release costs that we believe is probable of recovery from insurance, net of deductibles and amounts already collected.
+Through September 30, 2022, we had collected, subject to customary reservations, approximately \$265 million out of the \$505 million of release costs that we believe are probable of recovery from insurance, net of deductibles and amounts already collected.
 Such amount is recognized as a current asset in "Trade accounts receivable and other receivables, net" on our Condensed Consolidated Balance Sheet.
 We have completed the required clean-up and remediation work as determined by the Unified Command and the Unified Command has been dissolved; however, we expect to make payments for additional costs associated with restoration of the impacted areas, as well as legal, professional and regulatory costs during future periods.
-Taking into account the costs that we have included in our total estimate of costs for the Line 901 incident and considering what we regard as very strong defenses to the claims made in our remaining Line 901 lawsuits, we do not believe the ultimate resolution of such remaining lawsuits will have a material adverse effect on our consolidated financial condit
+Taking into account the costs that we have included in our total estimate of costs for the Line 901 incident and considering what we regard as very strong defenses to the claims made in our remaining Line 901 lawsuits, we do not believe the ultimate resolution of such remaining lawsuits will have a material adverse effect on our consolidated financial condition, results of operations or cash flows.